docutils/docutils/docutils/README.txt

 This is for those who want to get up & running quickly.

-1. Docutils requires Python, available from http://www.python.org/.
+1. Docutils requires **Python**, available from http://www.python.org/.

-   See Requirements_ below for details.
+   See Dependencies_ below for details.

 2. Install the latest stable release from PyPi with pip_::

-       python -m pip install docutils
+       python3 -m pip install docutils

-   To install a pre-relase, append the option ``--pre``.
-   To install a `development version`_, follow the instructions in section `Installation`_ below.
+   For alternatives and details, see section `Installation`_ below.

 3. Use the `front-end scripts`_ to convert reStructuredText documents.
    Try for example::